 As approved by the Compensation Committee of the Board on March 29, 2019, beginning in April 2019, each serving director who is not also holding a position as an executive officer is paid \$8,000 per month.
 On or around May 2020, the Compensation Committee of the Board approved payments to Mr. Silverman of \$18,000 per month, beginning in May 2020.
 All director fees were paid on a monthly basis.
-There was no other compensation for directors during the year ended December 31, 2020.
+There was no other compensation for directors during the year ended December 31, 2021.

-On September 11, 2020, the Compensation Committee of the Board approved the grant of 131,750 RSUs to Mr. Schreiber, 109,500 RSUs to each of Mr. Silverman and Mr. White; and 43,930 RSUs to Mr. Schreeder.
-Each RSU had a grant date fair value of \$4.48 which shall be amortized on a straight-line basis over the vesting period into administrative expenses within our Consolidated Statement of Comprehensive Loss.
-Such RSUs were granted under the 2018 Plan, with 50% to vest on the first anniversary of the date of grant, and the remaining 50% to vest on the second anniversary of the date of grant, provided that the RSUs shall vest immediately upon the occurrence of (i) a change in control, provided that the grantee is employed or providing services to us and our affiliates on the closing date of such change in control, (ii) the grantee's termination of employment or services to us and our affiliates by reason of death or disability, or (iii) the grantee's termination of employment or services to us without cause.
+On September 11, 2020, the Compensation Committee of the Board approved the grant of 131,750 RSUs to Mr. Schreiber, 109,500 RSUs to each of Mr. Silverman and Mr. White; and 43,930 RSUs to Mr. Schroeder.
+The RSUs were granted under the 2018 Stock Incentive Plan (as amended, the "2018 Plan"), with 50% to vest on the first anniversary of the date of grant, and the remaining 50% to vest on the second anniversary of the date of grant, provided that the RSUs shall vest immediately upon the occurrence of (i) a change in control, provided that the grantee is employed or providing services to us and our affiliates on the closing date of such change in control, (ii) the grantee's termination of employment or services to us and our affiliates by reason of death or disability, or (iii) the grantee's termination of employment or services to us without cause.
 At our election, the vested RSUs may be settled for cash.
-On April 16, 2021, concurrently with the closing of the Merger, pursuant to the terms of the RSU Agreements between the Company and the four directors listed above, the 394,680 RSUs granted on September 11, 2020 under the 2018 Plan, as amended, that remained unvested accelerated and vested in full.
+On April 16, 2021, concurrently with the closing of the merger (the "Merger") by and between XYZ Merger Sub Inc., a Florida corporation and wholly owned subsidiary of the Company, and MyMD Pharmaceuticals (Florida), Inc., a Florida corporation formerly known as MyMD Pharmaceuticals, Inc. ("MyMD Florida"), pursuant to the terms of the RSU agreements between the Company and the four directors listed above, the 394,680 RSUs granted on September 11, 2020 under the 2018 Plan that remained unvested accelerated and vested in full.